 Pillar two: Making new recruits feel welcome

-The second pillar is about ensuring new recruits feel welcome when they arrive by helping them settle into their new communities by pointing them towards local services.
+The second pillar is about ensuring new recruits feel welcome when they arrive by helping them settle into their new communities and pointing them towards local services.

-Consider what they will need during their first few months in the UK to establish themselves to live, work and beyond, such as bank accounts, National Insurance numbers, GPs, somewhere to live, UK sim cards, access to shopping, schools, public transport and other amenities.
+Consider what they will need during their first few months in the UK to establish themselves to live, work and beyond, such as bank accounts, national insurance numbers, registering with a GP, somewhere to live, UK sim cards, access to shopping, schools, navigating public transport and other amenities.
 Helping them with these arrangements will make a big difference to how well they ease into life in the UK.
 Introducing some coordinated social activities can also prove very helpful in encouraging integration into teams.

-This supportive approach during the recruitment and onboarding stages means you are more likely to retain staff, and for this reason, we have included this information in this toolkit and the International Recruitment Toolkit.
+This supportive approach during the recruitment and onboarding stages means you are more likely to retain staff.

 How to make new recruits feel welcome